cloudmesh/technologies/chapters/tech/ftp.md

 the need of a Hadoop Distributed File System environment using effective scripting and permissions to enable access to required data.
-It also has important usage for data/disaster recovery in many corporations’ storage environments.
+It also has important usage for data/disaster recovery in many corporations' storage environments.
 The data is ensured to be accurate once transferred and has appropriate security in place to ensure proper data usage across the systems in question.